josefsbreakfast/Polaris-Protocol/Metadata_Sabotage_Network/Narrative_And_Psych_Ops/🧠_Psychological_Containment/🧠_behavioural_proxy_misinterpretation.md

 - research behaviour
 - creative practice
 - administrative necessity
 - simple habit

 The system does not know this.
 It only sees a proxy.

 ---

-## Why this failure is so persistent
+## 🧱 Why This Failure Is So Persistent

 Behavioural proxy misinterpretation persists because: